mematt/ml4calibrated450k/README.md

 # 3. Source scripts for full evaluation of tRF in the nested CV scheme
 source("nestedcv_tunedRF.R")

+# Timing: for outerfolds ~4 – 4.5-h ; for the full 5 x 5-fold nested CV scheme 4 – 5 days depending on the tuning grid size.

 # Run the function that performs the task
 run_nestedcv_tunedRF(y.. = y, betas.. = betas,
                      n.cv.folds = 5,